 I make abstract, identity-based ceramics to communicate complex emotions.
-My functional and sculptural works are guided by conceptual ideas and focused on craft.
+My functional and sculptural works are guided by concept and focused on craft.

 I produce functional vessels because they can simultaneously exist as art objects and as daily essential tools.
 Ceramic vessels have been made, used, and preserved for thousands of years and are integral components of humanity’s historical record.
 By creating functional work, I am connecting my audience to that extensive history within their own lives today.